Montana's judicial branch at center of power struggle

 In a striking move, the Montana Supreme Court denied the subpoena to block the legislature from receiving the information.

-Montana State House Majority Leader Rep. Sue Vinton, R-Billings, put the state Supreme Court called it a "disturbing pattern of behavior from Montana’s judiciary that calls into question the fairness and impartiality of our judicial system" in a statement to Fox News.
+Montana State House Majority Leader Rep. Sue Vinton, R-Billings, called it a "disturbing pattern of behavior from Montana’s judiciary that calls into question the fairness and impartiality of our judicial system" in a statement to Fox News.

 "The Legislature formed a Special Select Committee to continue investigating these serious matters and create legislation to fix problems in the judiciary.
 We need to get to the bottom of this and the judicial branch of government needs to come clean with the citizens of Montana."